-Bees that collect nectar from the manaku bush, which is found in Australia and New Zealand, produce this honey that is used to treat bacterial infections like MRSA.
+Bees that collect nectar from the manaku bush, which is found in Australia and New Zealand, produce this honey that can be used to treat bacterial infections.

 Natural Alternative Treatment